mercmobily/simpledblayer/README.md

 * [X] Run safeMixin on all passed parameters
 * [X] take out "join" for lookup tables, since it can be inferred easily
 * [ ] Rewrite new documentation <--- PLEASE NOTE THAT DOCUMENTATION IS BEING UPDATED
+* [ ] Write documentation for MongoMixin (now it talks a about a git checkout for tests?!?)
 * [ ] Rewrite tests
+* [ ] Checks what fails for TingoMixin, improve https://github.com/sergeyksv/tingodb/issues/41
 * [ ] Improve range santising function

+* [ ] Re-implement search filter definition in JsonRestStores, based on an object
 * [ ] Rewrite documentation for JsonRestStores (the basic module)
 * [ ] Adapt existing software to new API (SimpleDbLayerMixin, Hotplate, BookingDojo)

-* [ ] Write objectsearch function for memory, plug it in for module that mixes in with JsonRestStores and SimpleDbLayer (or figure out why only one or the other)

 Features: